 The Ultimate Puppy Adoption Guide

 If you’re looking to bring a puppy into your life, the adoption route is an excellent way to go.
-By adopting a puppy you get all the benefits of raising a puppy, plus the good feelings stemming from providing a home to an animal in need.
-There’s a lot of steps to follow from the point that you decide to adopt a puppy, to the point that your puppy gets acclimated to your home.
+By adopting a puppy, you get all the benefits of raising a puppy, plus the good feelings stemming from providing a home for an animal in need.
+There are a lot of steps to follow from the point that you decide to adopt a puppy, to the point that your puppy gets acclimated to your home.

 To help you navigate the puppy-adoption process, we wanted to put together a guide of the various components involved in puppy adoption.

 Naturally, the first step to adopting a puppy is to locate where to do so.
-There’s a wide variety of shelters and animal rescues where you can adopt pets, and puppies in particular.
-Do some research in your area and come up with a list of places that do pet adoption.
-The Humane Society and local shelters are a great place to start your search.
+There’s a wide variety of shelters and animal rescues where you can adopt pets, especially puppies.
+You can even start your adoption search on PetPlace.
+Browse our vast network of shelters and rescues to find "adoptable puppies near me.”

-Once you have that list, you can contact the staff and ask about their puppy inventory.
 Depending on the location, there could be a variety of puppy breeds available or only one or two to choose from.
-Spring is a particular popular time for puppy adoption, so if you’d like to have a variety to select from, spring would be an ideal time to do so.
-No matter what breed of puppy you adopt, with the right training, love, and care, you’ll enjoy a wonderful long relationship with your puppy.
+Spring is a particularly popular time for puppy adoption, so if you’d like to have a variety to choose from, spring would be an ideal time to do so.
+No matter what breed of puppy you adopt, with the right training, love, and care, you’ll enjoy a wonderful, long relationship with your puppy.

 What’s Your Housing Situation?